KempnerInstitute/tatm/README.md

 ### Requirements

 - Python 3.10 is the minimum supported version.
-This is in order to match the standard version of python available on the Cannon cluster.

 - `tatm` depends on pytorch, which depends on CUDA.
 It is recommended to pre-install both pytorch and CUDA prior to installing `tatm`.
 Instructions for installing pytorch can be found [here](https://pytorch.org/get-started/locally/).